 Need Help?
 Contact a Ft.
 Lauderdale Slip and Fall Lawyer

 In a city the size of Ft.
 Lauderdale, there is no shortage of commercial and governmental properties, and there are residential neighborhoods as far as the eye can see.
 While all of these represent the vitality of our area, they also represent potential opportunities for slip and fall accidents to take place.
-If you’ve been injured due to a slip and fall accident, you may be facing physical pain, lost wages, mounting medical bills, and a future that is uncertain due to your injuries.
-Let us help.
+If you've been injured due to a slip and fall accident, you may be facing physical pain, lost wages, mounting medical bills, and a future that is uncertain due to your injuries.
+Let our Fort Lauderdale personal injury attorneys help.

-The knowledgeable slip and fall lawyers at Sibley Dolman have helped many people obtain the compensation they need to recover from their injuries through artful negotiation, aggressive representation, and extensive investigation.
+The knowledgeable slip and fall lawyers at Dolman Law Group have helped many people obtain the compensation they need to recover from their injuries through artful negotiation, aggressive representation, and extensive investigation.
 We look forward to meeting with you during your free consultation and case evaluation so we can give you answers to your questions and explain to you what your legal options are.
-Contact us at Sibley Dolman online or by calling (754) 208-1130 to schedule your consultation today.
+Contact us at Dolman Law Group online or by calling (754) 208-1130 to schedule your consultation today.

 What Our Clients Have to Say: